sea-erkin/goHttpServer/README.md

 ```
   Usage of ./goHttpServer:
   -p string
-    -p Port to listen on.
+    Port to listen on.
 Kinda optional, will use 80 if not provided
   -c string
     (optional) -c Path to cert chain
   -d string